๐Ÿฅ‡International Economics

 Self-Check Questions

-1. Both tariffs and quotas raise domestic prices—what's the key difference in who receives the surplus revenue created by each policy?
+1. Both tariffs and quotas raise domestic prices.
+What's the key difference in who receives the surplus revenue created by each policy?

 2. A country wants to protect its steel industry but avoid WTO challenges.
 Which type of barrier might it use, and why is this approach increasingly common?

 5. A government wants to help domestic farmers compete internationally without directly lowering their production costs.
-What policy approach might they use, and how does this differ from a subsidy in terms of market distortion?
+What policy approach might it use, and how does this differ from a subsidy in terms of market distortion?